Ayurveda for Migraine Relief: Natural Healing at UWAY

 Symptoms of Migraine

-- Pulsing or throbbing headache.
+- Pulsing or throbbing headache

-- Sensitivity to light, sound and odors
+- Sensitivity to light, sound, or smells

 - Nausea and vomiting